Super Porphyry Cu and Au|

 The Sangdong scheelite-molybdenum deposit is located in Kangwon-do province, some 170 km SE of Seoul in South Korea (#Location: 37° 08' N, 128° 50' E).

 Tungsten has been mined in the Sangdong area from as early as 1916.
 During the first world war and over the next two decades wolframite was extracted from the quartz veins of the nearby Ungbongsan Mine while minor scheelite was mined from the Sungyong-san Mine which was developed on the Sangdong body.
 Annual production during this period averaged around 20 tonnes of contained WO3, never exceeding 100 tonnes.
 In 1939 more intensive exploration revealed the extent of the main Sangdong body and in 1940 large scale mining was commenced by Japanese interests, reaching a peak production of 11 500 tonnes of concentrate (7700 tonnes of contained metal) in 1944.
 In 1949 the Korean Tungsten, a government agency assumed control to mine Sangdong.
 A peak production of around 4000 tonnes of contained metal per year was achieved by 1952.
 During the Korean war production fell drastically, as did the tungsten price and the mine did not recover fully until the mid 1960s.
-The mine operated until 1992, with annual rates of production of up to 0.6 Mt of ore at an average grade of 0.65% WO3 (cut off grade of 0.3% WO3 and metallurgical recovery of 75%) before closing due to low tungsten prices.
+The mine operated until 1992, with annual rates of production of up to 0.6 Mt of ore at an average grade of 0.65% WO3 (cut off grade of 0.3% WO3 and metallurgical recovery of 75%) before finally closing in early 1994 due to low tungsten prices.
 Between 1952 to 1987 total production was 74 911 t of scheelite concentrate.